EvyGithub/arseGame/README.md

 # The Arse Game
 What is The Arse Game?
 The Arse Game is a game centerd around retarded people at my old school and a bunch of made up characters.
 Some of them include the following. <details><summary>CHARACTER SPOILERS!!</summary>SM, F, RW, and CD.</details>

 The storyline of the whole game is made by my friend.
 Also the original game is on [Scratch](https://scratch.mit.edu), where I have the `.sb3` file but won't share it.
 (Because I'm likely to get banned.)
-Don't ask for it, it's not even done, heck, not even CLOSE to done, and it's just plain stupid.
+Don't ask for it, it's not even done, heck, not even CLOSE to done, and it just plain sucks.

 # TBG
 TBG stands for "text-based game".
 The game only uses text (in this case it's using the terminal), so there isn't a single image.
 Not a single one.
 Basically, you don't even need a mouse to play this game.